ksavransky/SuperPong/README.md

 This project is an implementation of the classic video game Pong, with bonus features.

-The game was developed using javascript, Canvas, and HTML/CSS.
+The game was developed using Javascript, Canvas, and HTML/CSS.

 ## Features